msei99/pbgui/README.md

 ## v1.18 (13-10-2024)
 - Services: Show PNL Today, Yesterday from LogMonitor
-- Services: Show Logmonitor Information Memory, CPU, Infos, Erros, Tracesbacks
+- Services: Show Logmonitor Information Memory, CPU, Infos, Erros, Tracebacks
-- PBRun/PBRemote: Monitori passivbot logs and send infos to master
+- PBRun/PBRemote: Monitor passivbot logs and send infos to master
 - PBData: Reload User on every run for new added Users
 - PBRun: Recompile rust if new pb7 version is installed
 - PBData: Bugfix when removing User from API